open-education-hub/operating-systems/content/chapters/io/lab/content/local-io-in-action.md

 This is especially true for I/O-related errors.
 Because I/O handling means dealing with peripherals or devices outside the typical CPU-RAM interaction.
 The more devices, the higher the complexity.
-The higher the complexity, the higher the likelyhood of errors.
+The higher the complexity, the higher the likelihood of errors.

 [Quiz](../quiz/local-io-errors.md)